Bilateral agreements with countries outside the EU

 Mixed agreements – provide access to a wide range of fish stocks in the partner country's exclusive economic zone.

-In return, the EU pays the partner countries a financial contribution composed of 2 distinct parts:
+In exchange, the EU pays the partner countries a financial contribution composed of 2 distinct parts:

 - access rights to the EEZ

-The sectoral support aims to promote sustainable fisheries development in the partner countries, by strengthening their administrative and scientific capacity through a focus on sustainable fisheries management, monitoring, control and surveillance.
+- "sectoral" financial support which aims to promote sustainable fisheries development in the partner countries, by strengthening their administrative and scientific capacity through a focus on sustainable fisheries management, monitoring, control and surveillance.

 EU fishing activities in the North Sea and north-east Atlantic are closely linked to those of our neighbours – Norway, Iceland and the Faeroe Islands.
 With many of the targeted stocks shared across boundaries, it makes good sense for all 4 parties to coordinate their activities, especially as the different fleets aren’t necessarily interested in the same stocks.